 I blogged about the first piece of art I was given here.
 I’ve spent a long time looking at that painting.
 I’ve come to realise that my preference is for Abstract Expressionism.
 It makes me think; I find myself deep in thought, reflecting on feelings and references.
 It’s nice to lose yourself in a painting for a while.

 One of my favourite artists is Danny Rolph (I’ve written a dedicated post about his work here).
 Danny’s work is full of references to painters from the past- many of which go over my head – but the main thing I like about Danny’s work is its energy.
 It’s dynamic, playful, provoking.
-It looks fantastic – his use of colour, shape and line is genius.
+It looks fantastic – his use of colour, shape and line is ingenious.
 Interestingly its the work that appeals the most to the visiting 9 year olds too.
 They seem to buy in to the visceral qualities, using their intuition rather than intellect to connect with it.

 There are many reasons to buy art.
 Most of them are valid.
 It might be purely decorative – you just want a nice picture in your home.
 Perhaps its status driven – having art makes you feel part of the current zeitgeist, in touch with visual culture.
 Maybe you want to make an investment (in which case steer clear!
 Buy art because you love it, most people don’t get their money back, let alone make a profit) or perhaps you want to find something you can connect emotionally with.